 The most costly of all follies is to believe passionately in the palpably not true.
 It is the chief occupation of mankind. —H. L. Mencken

-Let’s further examine the foundational assumptions, which involve unchecked philosophical premises, that are commonly taken for granted and promoted as truths in our confused and confusing culture.
-Let’s also realize the helpful and compassionate alternatives in order to enable vital changes in our lifetime, instead of an unsustainable future that consists of more of the same (or much worse), leading to the demise of our species and ecosystem.
+Let’s further examine the foundational assumptions that are commonly taken for granted and promoted as truths in our confused and confusing culture; necessarily, these involve unchecked philosophical premises.
+In doing so, let’s also realize the helpful and compassionate alternatives that can enable vital changes in our lifetime, to counteract an unsustainable future that would consist of more of the same or much worse, leading to the demise of our species and ecosystem.

-Private property, i.e., the concept of ownership, cannot solely ensure a free and just society in the absence of governments, which are institutions of public property.
-Selfishness, greed, and significant power and wealth accumulation by various persons, groups, and businesses will cause widespread inequalities and unbalanced rights-enforcement throughout society, resulting in unjust monopolies, oligopolies, cartels, and even gang warfare, as well as impoverishment and persecution of minority groups.
-Private property rights thus need to be overseen and restrained by government, be it a democracy, a democratic republic, or a benevolent dictator (including a proprietary owner/operator of a “free private city”).
+Private property, i.e., the concept and enforcement of ownership, cannot solely ensure a free and just society in the absence of governments, which are institutions of public property.
+Selfishness, greed, and significant power and wealth accumulation by various persons, groups, and businesses over time will cause widespread inequalities and unbalanced rights-enforcement throughout society.
+All this spells unjust monopolies, oligopolies, cartels, and even gang warfare, as well as continued impoverishment and persecution of minority groups.
+Private property rights thus need to be overseen, regulated, and restrained by government, be it a democracy, a democratic republic, or even a benevolent dictator (including a proprietary owner/operator of a “free private city”).

 Ayn Rand astutely noted that the smallest minority in the world is the individual.
 She also noted that “private property” is a redundancy, and “public property” is a contradiction in terms (everybody supposedly owns it, yet nobody in particular owns it).
-Self-ownership, or self-agency, gives rise to property rights, which enable individuals to ascribe value to previously unclaimed and unowned domains and make choices about what to trade and how to use and dispose of aspects of what’s now owned—all voluntarily—without unjust, governmental interference.
+Self-ownership and self-agency enable the concept and enforcement of property rights, whereby individuals ascribe value to previously unclaimed and unowned domains; they make choices about what to trade and how to use and dispose of aspects of what’s now owned—all voluntarily—without unjust, governmental interference.

-Government, as the preeminent symbol of human distrust, has claimed jurisdiction for ascribing and enforcing property rights, in addition to declaring a great deal of “common” domain as its own prerogative.
-Property rights declared and supported by the state have been a major source of tax money and ultimate control, which has led to innumerable, monstrous injustices toward individuals and groups, even entire populations, throughout history.
-Horrendously exploitative rights-violations of countless Africans, islanders, and native Americans by European colonialists are tragic examples, which are still echoing across cultures today.
+Government, as the preeminent symbol of human distrust, has claimed jurisdiction for ascribing and enforcing property rights, in addition to claiming a great deal of “common” domain as its own prerogative.
+Property rights declared and supported by the state have been a major source of tax money and ultimate control, which has led to innumerable and monstrous injustices toward individuals and groups, even entire populations, throughout history.
+Horrendously exploitative rights-violations of numerous Africans, islanders, and native Americans by European and USA colonialists are tragic examples during the last few hundred years.
+These are still echoing across cultures today.

 Furthermore, the institution of “public property” comes with immense and atrocious environmental consequences.
 Its deleterious effects on humans and things we value can’t be overstated.
 This is especially the case with the U.S. military (the so-called Department of Defense, which is “the largest employer in the world.”
 These effects are being extensively catalogued: